ldutoit/polychaetes_GBS/README.md

 ## Description

-SNP calling for Polychaetes collected along the australiancoast and sequenced paired end with a Pst1 restriction.
+SNP calling for Polychaetes collected along the australian coast and sequenced paired end with a Pst1 restriction.

 ### Key Players